 - Change in skin color or texture

-What are the stages of Breast cancer?
+What are the Breast Cancer Stages?

 - If the cancer is invasive or non-invasive

-- how large the tumor is
+- how large the tumour is

 - whether the lymph nodes are involved